Vocabulary

 Specimen (n) — a typical example.
 And now you can see a fine cheetah specimen in its natural habitat.

-Joint (n) — something that connects two parts, e.g. a join in human body connects two bones next to each other.
+Joint (n) — something that connects two parts, e.g. a join in the human body connects two bones next to each other.
 Joints seem to be one of the bigger concerns for the elderly.

 Fossil (n) — shape of an animal, a fish, or a bird that remained in rock or other mineral after many years.
 There are numerous sites in Northern Africa known for fossil excavations.